H. Allen Smith: Later writing

-Smith also wrote hundreds of magazine articles for Esquire, Holiday, McCall's, Playboy, Reader's Digest, The Saturday Evening Post, The Saturday Review of Literature, True, Venture, Golf and other publications.
+Smith also wrote hundreds of magazine articles for Esquire, Holiday, McCall's, Playboy, Reader's Digest, The Saturday Evening Post, The Saturday Review of Literature, True, Venture, Golf Magazine and other publications.
 Smith made a number of appearances on radio and television.
-Fred Allen was one of his friends, and he was a guest on The Fred Allen Show on December 7, 1947 and January 9, 1949.
+Fred Allen was one of his friends, and he was a guest on The Fred Allen Show on December 7, 1947, and January 9, 1949.
 On June 28, 1959, he was interviewed by Edward R. Murrow on Person to Person.

 Smith's autobiography, To Hell in a Handbasket, was published in 1962.
 H. Allen and Nelle Smith lived in Mount Kisco, New York, for 23 years before relocating to Alpine, Texas, in 1967.
 He died in San Francisco, and his last book, The Life and Legend of Gene Fowler, was published posthumously in 1977.
-His papers are in special collections at Sul Ross State University (Alpine, Texas) and Southern Illinois University (Carbondale, Illinois).
+His papers are in special collections at Sul Ross State University in Alpine, Texas, and Southern Illinois University in Carbondale, Illinois.
 The SIU photograph collection contains pictures of Smith, his family, friends and celebrities.

 Chili champ

-Allen competed with Wick Fowler in the first Chili Cookoff in history, held in Terlingua, Texas in October 1967.
+Allen competed with Wick Fowler in the first chili cookoff in history, held in Terlingua, Texas, in October 1967.
 The competition ended in a tie.
 According to his book, The Great Chili Confrontation, three judges sampled the chili.
 Smith and Fowler received one vote each with a third judge uttering a decision that was undiscernable to either competitors or attendees.
 Smith competed with the following recipe:

 Smith claimed to have downed the first legal drink in the United States once prohibition was repealed with the Twenty-first Amendment to the United States Constitution, and he wrote about the incident in Chapter VI of Life in a Putty Knife Factory.
 However, others also claimed to have taken the first Repeal drink; in New York City, Joe Weber of the comedy team Weber and Fields took the first legal drink with several reporters as his witnesses.